The Power of Data Reduction for Matching: Introduction

-Seen from a high level, our two main results employ the same algorithmic strategy, namely upper-bounding (as a function of the parameter) the number of neighbors in the appropriate vertex deletion set~$X$; that is, in the feedback vertex set or in the deletion set to chain graphs, respectively.
+Seen from a high level, our two main results (\cref{thm:fvs-kernel,thm:cubic-kernel-chain-graphs}, see \cref{tab:kernel-results}) employ the same algorithmic strategy, namely upper-bounding (as a function of the parameter) the number of neighbors in the appropriate vertex deletion set (also called modulator)~$X$; that is, in the feedback vertex set or in the deletion set to chain graphs, respectively.
 To achieve this we develop new \emph{``irrelevant edge techniques''} tailored to these two kernelization problems.
-More specifically, whenever a vertex $v$ of the deletion set~$X$ has large degree, we efficiently detect edges incident to $v$ whose removal does not change the size of the maximum matching.
+More specifically, whenever a vertex~$v$ of the deletion set~$X$ has large degree, then we efficiently detect edges incident to $v$ whose removal does not change the size of the maximum matching.
 Then the remaining graph can be further shrunk by scenario-specific data reduction rules.
-While this approach of removing irrelevant edges is natural, the technical details and the proofs of correctness can become quite technical and combinatorially challenging.
-In particular, for the case of feedback vertex number $k$ we could only upper-bound the number of neighbors of each vertex in~$X$ by~$2^{O(k)}$.
+While this approach of removing irrelevant edges is natural, the technical details and the proofs of correctness become quite technical and combinatorially challenging.
+Note that there exists a trivial~$O(km)$-time solving (not only kernelization) algorithm, where~$k$ is the feedback vertex number.
+Our kernel has size $2^{O(k)}$.
+Therefore, only if~$k = o(\log n)$ our kernelization algorithm provably shrinks the initial instance.
+However, our result is still relevant: First, our data reduction rules might assist in proving a polynomial upper bound---so our result is a first step in this direction.
+Second, the running time~$O(kn)$ of our kernelization algorithm is a kind of ``half way'' between~$O(km)$ (which could be as bad as~$O(k^2n)$) and~$O(n+m)$ (which is best possible).
+Finally, note that this work focuses on theoretical and worst-case analysis; in practice, our kernelization algorithm might achieve much better upper bounds on real-world input instances.
+In fact, in experiments using the kernelization with respect to the feedback edge number, the observed kernels were always significantly smaller than the theoretical bound~\cite{KNNZ18}.

-As a technical side remark, we emphasize that in order to achieve an (almost) linear-time kernelization algorithm, we often need to use suitable data structures and to carefully design the appropriate data reduction rules to be exhaustively applicable in linear time, making this form of ``algorithm engineering'' much more relevant than in the classical setting of mere polynomial-time data reduction rules.
+As a technical side remark, we emphasize that in order to achieve a linear-time kernelization algorithm, we often need to use suitable data structures and to carefully design the appropriate data reduction rules to be exhaustively applicable in linear time, making this form of ``algorithm engineering'' much more relevant than in the classical setting of mere polynomial-time data reduction rules.